South Korea: Talks with US on management of nukes underway | Law-Order

 "North Korea would take this sensitively.
 (South Korea and the U.S.) are discussing this to get North Korea to take this sensitively … because that can be a deterrence against North Korea," Kim Taewoo said.

 He said South Korea and the United Sates are likely using unofficial channels to discuss the topic.
 That allows South Korea to claim it's discussing the issue with the U.S. at the same time it allows Washington to deny that, he said.
 Last year, North Korea performed a record number of weapons tests by launching a variety of ballistic missiles capable of reaching the U.S. mainland and its allies South Korea and Japan.
 In September, North Korea also adopted a new law authorizing the preemptive use of its bombs in a broad range of cases, including non-war scenarios.
+After their annual meeting in November, the defense chiefs of the United States and South Korea issued a joint statement reaffirming the U.S. commitment to providing extended deterrence to South Korea and deploying U.S. strategic assets in a timely and coordinated manner as necessary and identify new steps to reinforce deterrence against North Korean threats.
+The statement also carried their agreement to bolster the alliance's information-sharing, joint planning and execution.
 During a recently ended ruling party meeting, Kim Jong Un ordered the "exponential" expansion of his country's nuclear arsenal and the mass-production of tactical nuclear weapons missioned with attacking South Korea, as well as the development of a new ICBM tasked with having a "quick nuclear counterstrike" capability — a weapon he needs to strike the mainland, North Korea's state media reported Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)